GuoxinFang/ReinforcedFDM/README.md

+# Reinforced FDM:
-## Reinforced FDM: Multi-Axis Filament Alignment with Controlled Anisotropic Strength
+## Multi-Axis Filament Alignment with Controlled Anisotropic Strength

-This is the source code (under construction 08/22/2020) for the examples in the following paper:
+Updated： July-02-2021

+This is the code to slice curved 3D printing layer and generate toolpath based on the stress distribution.
+The generated toolpath can be printed by multi-axis 3D printer, which results a higher strength in fabricated model.

+[Reinforced FDM: Multi-Axis Filament Alignment with Controlled Anisotropic Strength]
 * Guoxin Fang, Tianyu Zhang, Sikai Zhong, Xiangjia Chen, Zichun Zhong, and Charlie C.L.
 Wang.
 2020.
-[Reinforced FDM: Multi-Axis Filament Alignment with Controlled Anisotropic Strength].
-Siggraph Asia 2020 (conditinally accepted).
+[ACM Transactions on Graphics (Proceedings of SIGGRAPH Asia 2020)], vol.39, no.6, article no.204, 2020.